 Blueberries have been tested by Monash University to be safe at 1 cup or 125 grams.
 This blueberry syrup has a serving size of two tablespoons.
 Well within the guidelines.
 However, test blueberries for yourself and know what your body's individual limit is to blueberries.

-Quick blueberry syrup for pancakes should be kept in an airtight container in the refrigerator for up to seven days.
+Store: The syrup should be kept in an airtight container in the refrigerator for up to seven days.
 A mason jar or a pop-top jar would work well.
-If you want to freeze the blueberry syrup, you can for up to four months.
-Thaw the syrup before you want to use it in the refrigerator.

 Meal Planning Ideas